runciter2078/Classification_RandomForest/README.md

   The final model is evaluated using a classification report and a confusion matrix to provide detailed performance metrics.

 - **Branch Consolidation:**
-  All content has been merged into the main branch to maintain a single coherent codebase.
+  All content has been merged into the main branch to maintain a single, coherent codebase.

 ## License